Zurc/lasaldelavida/episodio5-learning.md

 >
 >  observers: they have the 3 methods: onNext(), onError(), onComplete()

+>  Observer interface is similar to Iterator interface.
+The difference is how you interact with a collection (source).
+While iterators let a consumer pull data from a source, observers let a source push data to an observer

 ### 7 Jan 2020

 [Gang of Four - software design patterns](http://www.blackwasp.co.uk/gofpatterns.aspx)